Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Thank you.

-Today the session covered topics on Wireless Security.
+Today the session covered the topic of 802.11 Wireless Vulnerabilities, Concepts and Exploits.
 Tomorrow, the discussion will be on Blockchain Implementations in IoT for Supply Chain Management.

-To end this night, let's leave with a quote by
+To end this night, let's leave with a quote, "Wireless Security is like a chain, it's only as strong as the weakest link."

 Thanking each and everyone of you !!
 Goodnight!